A positivity property in the based ring of the lowest two-sided cell: Introduction

-for $\gamma$ sufficiently dominant, where the $P_{\mu, \lambda}$ are spherical Kazhdan-Lusztig polynomials.
-For $d=w_0$, $d'=d_{\cc_0}$, these functions satisfy the symmetry property of Corollary \ref{cor tw0 Jtdc0}, 2(c). \end{cor} The elements of the basis $\sett{f_\mu}_{\mu}$ of $t_dJ_0t_{d'}$ therefore have some restriction on their supports, and some connection to the geometry of the affine Grassmannian.
-Note that for $G=\SL_2$, the $t_w$ are all supported everywhere \cite{SL2}, whereas at least $f_\mu(\varpi^{\gamma})=0$ if $\mu\not\leq\gamma-x_d-x_{d'}-2\rho$. \begin{ex} In type $\tilde{A}_{n}$, we have $P_{\mu, N\varpi_i}(q)=1$ for $i=1,n$ and $N\gg 0$, by \cite{spiral}.
+In Section \ref{section rec rel}, we explain that the functions $f_\mu$ all satisfy finite linear recurrences with constant coefficients.
+This may help with an asymptotic characterization of $J_0$, and is an independent reason for our interest in the $f_\mu$ basis. \begin{ex} In type $\tilde{A}_{n}$, we have $P_{\mu, N\varpi_i}(q)=1$ for $i=1,n$ and $N\gg 0$, by \cite{spiral}.
 Hence in this case the functions $f_\mu$ behave very simply in the corresponding translates of these directions, and in the further directions implied by Corollaries \ref{cor symm and pos dc0} and \ref{cor tw0 Jtdc0}.
 For instance, we get by Corollary \ref{cor symm and pos dc0} (a) that the functions $t_{\lambda}$ for $\lambda$ an appropriate translate of $N\varpi_i$, $i=1,n$ are given essentially by inverse Kazhdan-Lusztig polynomials.
-(See the proof of Proposition 3.13 of \cite{Plancherel}.) \end{ex} In Section \ref{section rec rel}, we explain that the functions $f_\mu$ all satisfy finite linear recurrences with constant coefficients.
+(See the proof of Proposition 3.13 of \cite{Plancherel}.) \end{ex}